My friend asked me an interesting question about what skills are worth learning for Data Management specialists and how to build a grow roadmap.

 In addition, the well-known tools are Solr, Sphinx, and Lucene.

+Data Governance is kind of the umbrella term that's used for saying "I want to keep control of my data".
 This is probably one of the important areas of Big Data that is still undervalued and does not have good solutions in my opinion.
 The goal of data governance is to establish methods, responsibilities, and processes to standardize, integrate, secure, and store data.
 Without effective data governance, data inconsistencies in different systems of the organization will not be eliminated.
 This can complicate data integration and create data integrity issues that affect the accuracy of business intelligence, corporate reporting, and analytics applications.

 I'm certainly not an expert in this field, but the tools I've seen here are Informatica, Talend, Semarchy.

 Constantly increasing volumes of data pose additional challenges to their protection against intrusions, leaks, and cyberattacks, as the level of data protection does not keep pace with the growth of data, vendors, and people.
 Comprehensive, end-to-end protection involves not only encrypting data throughout its lifecycle — at rest and in transit — but also securing it from the very beginning of the project.
 As you can see this affects all the aspects we are talking about in this article and, like everything about information security, it is difficult to do right.

 The emergence of privacy laws such as GDPR, CCPA, LGPD has serious consequences for non-compliance.
 Businesses must take the confidentiality of data into account.
 And the presence of specialists in these areas becomes a necessity.

 Among the tools worth paying attention to are Apache Kerberos, Apache Ranger, Apache Accumulo.